 The Emergency Web Alert System can rapidly disseminate emergency information to the college community and general public.
-The system consists of two distinct parts:
+Two distinct parts comprise the system.

 - 1. During an emergency, authorized administrators can activate emergency notifications on the College's primary website: www.middlebury.edu.
 These notifications may display information or redirect people to MiddAlert.net. - 2.
 MiddAlert.net is a high-availability website, hosted by Google that authorized administrators can use to post current information about emergencies.
 MiddAlert.net isn't dependent on the College's IT infrastructure.